Human, Social and Political Sciences

 Clare has a very active Politics Society to which many politicians and political journalists have come to speak.
 The Queens and Clare Overseas Education Fund organises debates and discussion events about development as well as voluntary educational projects overseas.

-Dr Sian Lazar
+Professor Sian Lazar

 Director of Studies for Part II